sense-i-co/docs/docs/INSTL-JOB-TRCKR.md

 ![](../static/img/docs/JOB-TRCK/image14.png)

-You can now proceed to the document titled **["Logging Tasks in Job Tracker"](https://sense-i.co/docs/JOBTRCK02)** to log into the Job Tracker application on the device.
+You can now proceed to the document titled **["Job Tracker - Login"](https://sense-i.co/docs/JOBTRCK02)** to log into the Job Tracker application on the device.
 ___

 **End of procedure.**